-Chris is a dedicated community activist, attorney, and small business owner.
-As a sixth-generation resident of Salt Lake City, Chris has deep roots in District Three.
-He has shown his passion for progressive issues as a volunteer for various community organizations and causes.
+Chris is an attorney, small business owner, and community activist.
+As a sixth-generation resident of Salt Lake City, born in District Three, Chris has deep roots in the area.

-Before being elected to the City Council, Chris served two terms on the Salt Lake City Human Rights Commission, where he helped establish the state’s first non-discrimination ordinances for housing and employment.
-Chris also served on the Utah Pride Center Board of Directors, where he led a nationwide coalition of organizations in filing an amicus brief to the U.S. Supreme Court calling for equal treatment of LGBTQ families under the law.
+Before being elected to the City Council, Chris served two terms on the Salt Lake City Human Rights Commission, where he helped establish the state’s first LGBTQ+ inclusive non-discrimination ordinances for housing and employment.
+Chris also served on the Utah Pride Center Board of Directors, where he led a nationwide coalition of organizations in filing an amicus brief to the U.S. Supreme Court advocating for LGBTQ+ rights under the law.

-In his spare time Chris enjoys independent films, local politics, history, art, Netflix, and food trucks.
-Chris lives in the Marmalade District with his husband, dog, and two cats.
+In his spare time, Chris loves history, art, travel, working in his garden, and patronizing local restaurants and food trucks.
+Chris lives in the Marmalade District with his husband, two Corgis, and two cats.